usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 Gives the GEOMETRIC twist of the wing.
 If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
 If specified as an array, the array gives the twist as a function of span.
 The first column gives the span location as a fraction of the total span.
+This column must have values going from 0.0 to 1.0.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
 Defaults to 0.

             "dihedral" : (float, array, or string, optional) Gives the dihedral of the wing segment.
 Defined the same as "twist".
 Defaults to 0.